teddykelly3/ATP-Tour-Match-Statistics/README.md

 Match stats with a coefficient estiamtes of higher magnitude have a stronger effect on tennis match outcomes.

+app1.R
+- R Shiny app the allows the user to select any match statistic and visually compared the mean values between match winners and losers across each surface.

 ## Data
 - Source: *ATP matches* dataset by Sijo Manikadan on Kaggle